Yankees vs. Cardinals Player Props Betting Odds

 Arenado Stats

-- Nolan Arenado has recorded 82 hits with 11 doubles, two triples, 16 home runs and 22 walks.
-He has driven in 54 runs with two stolen bases.
+- Nolan Arenado has 82 hits with 11 doubles, two triples, 16 home runs, 22 walks and 54 RBI.
+He's also stolen two bases.

-- Arenado has picked up at least one hit in three games in a row.
-In his last five games he is hitting .313 with a double, a home run, a walk and four RBI.
+- Arenado brings a three-game streak with at least one hit into this matchup.
+In his last five games he is batting .313 with a double, a home run, a walk and four RBI.

 Arenado Recent Games